siddhartha-s/ipd/lectures/lec17/README.md

 - When you are writing out the file, the encoding may not be some number of bits that is not an even multiple of 8, which means you cannot rely on the information stored in the filesystem to know how long the encoded file is.
+There is more than one good way to handle this issue.

 # Imperative Binomial Heaps (this time in C++)